 In places around Florida, and in many other parts of the world, sea levels are rising so quickly that essential fish habitats such as coral and oyster reefs struggle to grow fast enough to keep apace.
-They must remain at depths shallow enough to receive sunlight - or in the case of oysters and other bivalves, have access to the photosynthetic micro-organisms called "phytoplankton" that provide them with nourishment.
-Plankton primarily occurs in the upper few centimeters of the water column, and filter-feeding bivalves must be close enough to the surface to capture them.
+They must remain at depths shallow enough to receive sunlight - or in the case of oysters and other bivalves, have access to the tiny plants called "phytoplankton" that provide them with nourishment.
+Plankton primarily occurs in the upper inches of the water column, and filter-feeding bivalves must be close enough to the surface to capture them.